 Respiratory acidosis refers to high levels of acid in the blood due to

-- regain normal breathing
+- restore healthy breathing

-- restore acid-base balance
+- restore the acid-base balance

 - treat the cause of the respiratory failure